 What’s A Hernia?

 A good starting point here is to understand exactly what a hernia is, and why it might need repairing.
 The simplest definition of a hernia is a weakness in the muscle that keeps your abdominal organs in place.
 There are multiple types of hernias that can be located in different areas, or arise from different situations, but most will require treatment at some stage.
-Two such treatment option are laparoscopic and robotic hernia repair.
+Two such treatment options are laparoscopic and robotic hernia repair.

-Being that laparoscopic hernia repair uses a very thin instrument that is inserted through a small incision, it’s considered to be minimal invasive, unlike an open hernia repair.
+Being that laparoscopic hernia repair uses a very thin instrument that is inserted through a small incision, it’s considered to be minimally invasive, unlike an open hernia repair.
 As you are under anesthesia for this procedure, you will not feel any sort of pain.

 The doctor will first inflate your abdomen with carbon dioxide so that they can properly view the area with no obstruction.
 Using the small video camera attached to the laparoscope to see, the doctor will then cut the inner lining of your abdomen, thus showing the area in which the hernia is present.
 Using a surgical mesh, the doctor will effectively patch the area in the abdominal wall and strengthen the surrounding tissue.